 I've described each step of the SAT Subject Test registration process below, with screenshots to help you follow along.

-Go to the official College Board site, and check to see which subject test are offered on which dates in the future.
-Once you know the date you want to sign up for, click the blue “Register” button in the top right corner.
+First, go to the official College Board website and check to see which SAT Subject Tests are offered on which dates.
+Once you know the date you want to sign up for, click the blue "Register" link in the column for your desired test date:

 Step 2: Enter Your Personal Information